Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Introduction

-The obstruction to lifting $\bfF$ to a $\GL(\cF^0(Z;V))$-bundle, and hence to realizing $\bfPsi^{\bbZ}$ as a bundle of operators, is the Dixmier-Douady invariant.
+The obstruction to lifting $\bfF$ to a principal $\GL(\cF^0(Z;V))$-bundle, and hence to realizing $\bfPsi^{\bbZ}$ as a bundle of operators, is the Dixmier-Douady invariant (see Definition \ref{def-Cech-DD}).
 This can be realized in terms of the bundle gerbe associated to $\bfF$ in the sense of Murray, as further developed by Murray and Stevenson in \cite{MS}.
-The central extension \eqref{centralext} leads to a line bundle over the fibre product $\bfF^{[2]}$ of the principal bundle with itself and the Dixmier-Douady invariant is the obstruction to obtaining this in terms of the tensor difference of the two pull-backs of a bundle over $\bfF.$ The Chern class of the line bundle over $\bfF^{[2]}$ can be split in terms of a 2-form, a B-field, on $\bfF.$ The choice of a connection on $\bfF$ and a Higgs field, lifting the exterior derivation on the Lie algebra, enables us to construct an explicit B-field.
-The differential of this is a basic differential 3-form representing the image of the Dixmier-Douady class in de Rham cohomology of the base, $X.$ This is also a de Rham representative of the Dixmier-Douady class of the Azumaya bundle obtained by completing, in the operator norm, the subbundle $\bfPsi^{-\infty}\subset\bfPsi^\bbZ$ consisting of the smoothing operators.
-Note that $\bfPsi^\bbZ$, is {\em not} in general associated to a finite dimensional fibre bundle over $X.$ A continuous section of $\bfPsi^\bbZ$ over $X$ is called a {\em projective family} of pseudodifferential operators on $Z$ although in view of the conjugation by Fourier integral operators no meaning can be assigned to the notion of a projective family of differential operators in this context.
+The central extension \eqref{centralext} leads to a line bundle over the fibre product $\bfF^{[2]}$ of the principal bundle with itself and the Dixmier-Douady invariant is the obstruction to this being obtained as the difference of the two pull-backs of a line bundle over $\bfF.$

+The Chern class of the line bundle over $\bfF^{[2]}$ can be split in terms of a 2-form, a B-field (or curving), on $\bfF.$ The choice of a connection on $\bfF$ and a Higgs field that is essentially a section of the adjoint bundle \footnote{{{A monopole in gauge theory has two types of fields, namely a connection and a Higgs field, cf. \cite{JaffeTaubes} which is where the terminology originates from.
+In the context of bundle gerbes, it was first introduced in \cite{MS}.}}}, lifting the exterior derivation on the Lie algebra, enables us to construct an explicit B-field.
+The differential of this is a basic differential 3-form representing the image of the Dixmier-Douady class in de Rham cohomology of the base, $X.$